nomad-nmr/nomad-docs/docs/getting-started/tips.md

   ![Book Job](./assets/Book_job.png)

-- You should be redirect back to dashboard and the request been processed by server you will see a green `Success!` message.
+- You should be redirect back to dashboard and if the request has been processed by the server you will see a green `Success!` message.
 Then you need to wait for a moment until IconNMR picks the job up.
 Once that happens, you shall see a dot at the yellow icon in the top menu.

   ![Pending Experiment](./assets/Pending_exp.png)